uwcartlab/Webmapping-Dev/Chapter08/readme.md

             .attr("width", w) //assign the width
             .attr("height", h) //assign the height
             .attr("class", "container") //always assign a class (as the block name) for styling and future selection

-You also can use the [d3-selection-multi module](https://github.com/d3/d3-selection-multi), which provides a more concise syntax for setting multiple attributes.

 In addition to setting the dimensions of an `<svg>` element, it is good practice to add a class name to each newly created element in the block so that it can be easily selected and manipulated by CSS or future D3 script (Example 1.3 line 9).
 Making the element's class name identical to the block name avoids confusion later in the script.

 *   **_Rule:_** _Assign each newly created element a class name identical to the name of the block._

 Before closing the block, add an inline style to the `<svg>` element, coloring the background so we can see the container on the page.
 Note that you also can do this in a CSS stylesheet by applying the style to the `container` class.
-To add a higher-priority inline style, we can use D3's [`.style()`](https://github.com/d3/d3-selection/blob/master/README.md#selection_style) operator .
+To add a higher-priority inline style, we can use D3's [`.style()`](https://d3js.org/d3-selection/modifying#selection_style) operator .
 Upon styling, add a semicolon to close the block (Example 1.4).

 ###### Example 1.4: Adding an inline style to the container in _main.js_